 In a smaller conservatory, particularly one squeezed into a side return extension, it’s very important not to over furnish the space.

 Avoid large items of conservatory furniture like sofas and dressers and instead pick small items that can be easily moved around – as demonstrated by these armchairs.
 A large rug can help zone a conservatory that’s open-plan within a larger room.

 7. Look to elevate storage

-the best storage solution for any small space, be it small living rooms or conservatory spaces, stacked shelving is always a good option.
-It helps to elevate any books, storage boxes and accessories off the floor with a tallboy shelving unit.
+The best storage solution for any small space, be it a small living room or conservatory spaces, stacked shelving is always a good option.
+It helps to elevate any books, storage boxes and accessories off the floor.
 Going for a tall unit helps to use the space from floor to ceiling to your advantage, without taking up more floorspace.

 8. Open up an entrance hall

 If you’re always tripping over shoes and struggle to manoeuvre through a small hallway, why not consider a conservatory extension at the front of your property?
 This is a great extension idea for bungalows too.

 The mix of rustic materials and contemporary framework gives this small conservatory a distinctive modern country feel.
 Enhance the small space with a simple and coherent grey and white palette for a smart and sophisticated feel.
 Roman blinds and layered soft furnishings keep the look comfortable.

 In this neat small dining room idea, banquette seating not only makes sure there’s somewhere for everyone to chow down on their Sunday roast.
 It also doubles as plentiful storage – something hugely important in a small space, since the tiniest bit of clutter can ruin the look.

 Just lift the lids and hide school books, toys, paperwork and more out of the way.